 When we speak about modern sovereigns, including the half sovereigns, we are referring to the issues beyond 1817.
 The dimensions of the modern half-sovereign include a diameter of 19.30 mm and a thickness of 0.99mm.
 The full sovereign, on the other hand, has a diameter of 22.05 mm and a thickness of 1.52 mm.
 The half-sovereign, weighing 3.99 g is around half that of the full sovereign, which weighs 7.98 g.
 The half-sovereign, therefore, contains 0.1176 troy ounces of 22-carat crown gold.

 When building a gold portfolio, divisibility is an important factor.
 The half-sovereign is an invaluable addition to a gold portfolio since it offers the investor the opportunity to invest in a small portion of gold, around half that of the gold sovereign, which contains approximately a quarter ounce of gold.
 This makes the half-sovereign a more affordable coin and easier to sell when funding cash flows.

-Whether you’re in the market to buy half-sovereign or a full one, you can benefit from great impartial advice when you call the investment team at Physical Gold.
-Our team can offer you advice based on solid research on the right coins to invest in.
+Whether you’re in the market to buy half-sovereign, a full one or maybe even gold Britannia coins, you can benefit from great impartial advice when you call the investment team at Physical Gold.
+Our team can offer you advice based on solid research on the right coins and gold bars to invest in.
 Call us today on (020) 7060 9992 or get in touch online via our website.